 Outline Learning Objective?

-- The benefits of good housekeeping
+- Identify the benefits of good housekeeping

-- Planning a good housekeeping programme
+- Implement a plan for a good housekeeping programme

 Who should take this course?

-If you’re a business owner, manager, or a ‘person in charge’ of health and safety in your workplace, understanding what good housekeeping is and why it’s important is crucial to maintaining a workplace that is compliant with the HSE
+If you’re a business owner, manager, or a ‘person in charge’ of health and safety in your workplace, understanding what good housekeeping is and why it’s important is crucial to maintaining a workplace that is compliant with the HSE.

 Why take this course?

 Good housekeeping is essential to employers and employees because good housekeeping in the workplace is everyone’s job.
 This course will help you understand what ‘good housekeeping in the workplace’ is, and how to help keep you and your team safe, by spotting potential hazards before they turn into nasty accidents.
 It will also help set up an efficient system of working and promote the reporting of hazards.
-Raise your productivity rather than the first aider’s blood pressure!
+Raise your productivity rather than the first aider’s blood pressure